 The Focus of East and West Differ

 Eastern and Western thought differ a great deal.
-The traditions of the Eastern thought focus on self-development.
+The traditions of Eastern thought to focus on self-development.
 They are the pioneers and storekeepers of many tools for exploring consciousness.
-Whereas, the focus of Western thought is the belief in myths to create a cash-flow system.
+In contrast, the focus of Western thought is the belief in myths to create a cash-flow system.

 Western organized religion controls the cultural narrative of the world with over 4 billion members.
 That accounts for half of the population of the world.
-It has created this empire by selling mythology.
-They got all of their money-making tactics from the ancient mystery religions, along with their core beliefs.
+It created this empire by selling mythology.
+They got all their money-making tactics and core beliefs from the ancient mystery religions.
 These systems include:

 The systems from India are the home of: